Licensing Board and Peer Review Proceedings

 Background: A pediatric patient of a board-certified ER physician died at a hospital after routine examination.
 After a civil lawsuit, the State of California Medical Board began an investigation.
 The physician hired us to represent him when the Medical Board first requested an interview.

 Resolution: We conducted a thorough investigation, including interviews with witnesses.
 We also hired an expert witness to prepare our client prior to his Medical Board interview.
-The Board closed the case and filed no disciplinary charges.
+The Board closed the case and filed no disciplinary charges and simply issued a citation for record keeping.
 (2007)

 Background: A physician had two "driving under the influence" convictions.